 In addition to the abundance of beginner slopes, there are opportunities for off-piste action and snowboarding at the terrain parks and on the halfpipe.

 When you want some time with your friends or loved ones away from the slopes, you can visit the indoor sports center for a game of tennis, head to one of the 30 local bars or enjoy a movie at the resort's cinemas.

 If you're planning to travel with a young family, the resort of Les Arcs is ideal for a peaceful learn-to-ski break.
 The area consists of four main villages, and above each, you'll find nursery slopes.
 Arc 1800 has the most varied selection of beginner slopes, and the lift is free for novices.

 Much of the accommodation throughout Les Arcs is right beside the slopes, so you won't have far to travel for your daily skiing fix.
 There are also some award-winning ski schools to be found throughout the resort.

-There isn’t a noisy apres ski scene, making Les Arcs ideal for people who want to relax in peace and quiet in the evenings.
+There isn't a noisy apres-ski scene, making Les Arcs ideal for people who want to relax in peace and quiet in the evenings.
 There are plenty of restaurants, saunas and massage services though.

 The town of Tignes is often associated with advanced skiing, and while there are many trails here suitable for experts, there is also a sufficient number for beginners.
-Novices will find 22 runs that cater for their abilities, along with several ski schools where instructors are on hand to provide expert tuition.
+Novices will find 22 runs that cater to their abilities, along with several ski schools where instructors are on hand to provide expert tuition.

 A cosmopolitan resort, Tignes has plenty to offer groups throughout its many different areas.
 Traditional villages abound, and there are kids' clubs to keep youngsters entertained.
 If you're keen to experience the resort's party atmosphere, head to the area of Val Claret, where you'll find a good selection of bars and clubs.